Chapter 15: Trap

 “Right, see ya there.”

 Ending the call, Knuckles tucked the phone in his pants pocket, stood up and walked around his desk towards the left wall where a black and grey, electronically locked storage cabinet resided.
 Aside from the cabinet, the rest of the office space itself was stark and spartan in design, consisting only of a modern, glass-top desk with a black wheeled chair and two, black stationary chairs for visitors.
-On the desk was an inbox, several pens and a black notebook that lined the left side of the desk, all neatly arranged.
+On the desk were an inbox, several pens and a black notebook that lined the left side of the desk, all neatly arranged.
 On the right was his company-issued laptop, its lid closed.
 The walls were bare and painted dark grey to match the building’s muted and machine-like aesthetic.

 The echidna approached the cabinet and pulled out a keycard from his inside coat pocket.
 He swiped it through the reader on the door.
 “Keycard Identified,” a computerized, female voice spoke out of the circular lock.
 “Access Granted.”